tsps40642/Statistics_in_Data_Science/README.md

     - Basic codes: read in the dataset
 - BASIC DISTRIBUTION
     - rbinom: generates random deviates
-    - dbinom(vector of data): gives the probability density function
+    - dbinom(vector of data): gives the pdf / pmf
-    - pbinom(vector of quantiles): gives the distribution function
+    - pbinom(vector of quantiles): gives the cdf
-    - qbinom(vector of probabilities): gives the quantile function
+    - qbinom(vector of probabilities): the inverse of the cdf i.e. the inverse of pnorm
     - how to get upper bound and lower bound for interval from the codes above
 - ESTIMATION
     - Sample distribution vs. Sampling distribution